 9. Give more.
 Tit for tat living is depleting.
 Who wants to constantly keep score?
 Give more, even when it is hard or you are hurt or angry or scorned.
 Take time to heal, then give more.

 10. Let yourself fall hard.
 When I met my husband I had never called anyone I ever dated my boyfriend, much less introduced someone to my parents.
-Within 5 months of dating him I had done both — and moved half-way across the country to live with him on an island I had never visited, much less seen.
+Within 5 months of dating him I had done both — and moved half-way across the country to live with him on an island I had never visited (or seen).
 Lucky for us, it worked out!
 But even if it hadn't, I would still do it all again; it was scary, vulnerable and amazing for all the best reasons.
 The beginning should be easy and if it's not, perhaps it is not the beginning after all.

 This is not a sponsored post, I am wearing two pieces from Tribe Alive's new apparel collection (that I feel great in and love).
 You can check out the entire line here and read more about the inspiration and evolution of the company (+ the incredible woman behind it) here.